In France’s Cathar country, hikers track a lost medieval faith

 Backpackers who now hoof it up in increasing numbers to the vertiginous Cathar ruins should be grateful at least that they don’t have to skulk through dangerous forests at night as did starving fugitives eight hundred years ago.
 Instead, they can enjoy the well-marked Cathar Sentier (“Way”), a maintained artery of trails that stretches 150 miles from the Mediterranean coast to the castle-crowned city of Foix.

-This past summer, legendary Camino guide Judy Colaneri invited me to help lead an incursion into the land of heresy for her hiking-tour company, Spanish Steps.
-I had last traveled to Occitania twelve years ago to research my historical novel about Esclarmonde de Foix, the Cathar Joan of Arc.
+A couple of years ago, legendary Camino guide Judy Colaneri invited me to help lead incursions into the land of heresy for her hiking-tour company, Spanish Steps.
+I had last traveled to Occitania over a decade earlier to research my historical novel about Esclarmonde de Foix, the Cathar Joan of Arc.
 I approached the homecoming with excitement and not a little trepidation, worried–needlessly, as it turned out–that I’d find the Pays Cathare (Cathar Country) changed for the worse by the passage of time and the increase in tourism.

 Our twelve-day walking itinerary combined historical sites with the most scenic of the Sentier trails (marked on stones and trees by red and blue stripes) and the more ubiquitous GR (“grande randonnée”) trails.
 Many hikers avoid straying from the Sentier to take advantage of the gites and pubs that have sprung up along the way.
 Colaneri, however, lodges her clients for two or three nights at a time in stunning villages off the beaten path, then transports them by van to the start of the next day’s hike to avoid the constant hassle of repacking.
 And rather than be hamstrung by unyielding French restaurants hours, Colaneri, an accomplished chef in Aspen during the hiking off-season, serves up delicious picnic lunches on the trails with produce purchased fresh from local markets.